CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/httpoauthclientcredentials.md

 ### ClientAuthentication

-The ClientAuthentication that holds the ClientId, ClientSecret and SendAs.
+The ClientAuthentication represents the ClientId, ClientSecret and SendAs.

 |                 |                          |
 |-----------------|--------------------------|